 The content-type (aka.
-Mime Type) used for AVIF images is image/webp, and the standard file extension is .avif.
+Mime Type) used for AVIF images is image/avif, and the standard file extension is .avif.

 AV1, or AVIF, is a new image compression format that generally results in lower file sizes than WebP, JPEG, and PNG; how much lower will depend on the settings used to save or convert your images to AVIF.
 By using AVIF you may be hit file sizes that are around ~20% lower than WebP, and ~50% lower than JPEG.

 A typical header response for a AVIF file may look like this:

 To deliver a image/avif content-type from PHP:

 Images can not yet be converted to AVIF directly from PHP, but you can still convert images by calling an external command such as the convert command in the ImageMagick suite; to do that you may use the shell_exec function:

 Just remember to escape relevant parts of the command:

 $path = '/var/www/mysite/images/my-image-file.jpg'; $avif_server_loc = '/var/www/mysite/images/my-image-file.avif'; shell_exec('convert ' . escapeshellcmd($path . ' -quality 50% ' . $avif_server_loc));

 Escaping may not be necessary when you check for the existence of the file before trying to convert it, nevertheless, it is still a good practice.

 The GD Library does not yet support AVIF files.